C64Axel/RMQuestBot/README.md

    ```
    help - : Help
    id - <PokedexID>: Search for Quests with the PokemonID reward
+   kml - <PokedexID>: Download all Quests of the PokemonID as KML-File
    text - <Text>: Search for Quests with <Text> inside
    status - : Show Pokemons get from Quests
    ```

    You can use this for the command list in Telegram ;-)

+   kml allow the user to download a kml Waypoint file for using with some mapping tools like GPXViewer for Android

 ## Changes